ts4z/barge.org/README.md

     {{< /rawhtml }}}
 ```

+... but please avoid doing this, especially for complex elements.
+Do _not_ use
+this to modify CSS.

-If you write HTML, you are writing only the "body" portion of the document.
+If you write HTML (`some_filename.html`), you are writing only the "body" portion of
-Hugo will supply the head portion and will wrap your text in the standard page
+the document.
+Hugo will supply the head portion and will wrap your text in the
-framework.
+standard page framework.
 This allows using stylesheets, br tags, etc.

 How Hugo Works